 Cash-Based Awards and Other Stock-Based Awards.
 The Compensation Committee may grant cash-based awards or other stock-based awards in such amounts and subject to such terms and conditions as the Compensation Committee determines.
 Cash-based awards will specify a monetary payment or range of payments, while other stock-based awards will specify a number of shares or units based on shares or other equity-related awards.
 Such awards may be subject to vesting conditions based on continued performance of service or subject to the attainment of one or more performance goals similar to those described above in connection with performance awards.
-Settlement of awards may be in cash or shares of common stock, as determined by the Compensation Committee.
-A participant will have no voting rights with respect to any such award unless and until shares are issued pursuant to the award.
-The Compensation Committee may grant dividend equivalent rights with respect to other stock-based awards.
+Settlement of awards may be in cash or shares of common stock, as determined by the Compensation Committee may grant dividend equivalent rights with respect to other stock-based awards.
 The effect on such awards of the participant's termination of service will be determined by the Compensation Committee and set forth in the participant's award agreement.

 Change in Control.
-Unless otherwise defined in a participant's award or other agreement with the Company, the Amended Equity Plan provides that a "Change in Control" occurs upon (a) a person or entity (with certain exceptions described in the Amended Equity Plan) becoming the direct or indirect beneficial owner of more than 50% of the Company's voting stock; (b) stockholder approval of a liquidation or dissolution of the Company; or (c) the occurrence of any of the following events upon which the stockholders of the Company immediately before the event do not retain immediately after the event direct or indirect beneficial ownership of more than 50% of the voting securities of the Company, its successor or the entity to which the assets of the company were transferred: (i) a sale or exchange by the stockholders in a single transaction or series of related transactions of more than 50% of the Company's voting stock; (ii) a merger or consolidation in which the Company is a party; or (iii) the sale, exchange or transfer of all or substantially all of the assets of the Company (other than a sale, exchange or transfer to one or more subsidiaries of the Company).
+Unless otherwise defined in a participant's award or other agreement with the Company, the Amended Equity Plan provides that a "Change in Control" occurs upon (a) a person or entity (with certain exceptions described in the Amended Equity Plan) becoming the direct or indirect beneficial owner of more than 50% of the Company's voting stock; (b) stockholder approval of a liquidation or dissolution of the Company; or (c) the occurrence of any of the following events upon which the stockholders of the Company immediately before the event do not retain immediately after the event direct or indirect beneficial ownership of more than 50% of the voting securities of the Company, its successor or the entity to which the assets of the company were transferred: (i) a sale or exchange by the stockholders in a single transaction or series of related transactions of more than 50% of the Company is a party; or (iii) the sale, exchange or transfer of all or substantially all of the assets of the Company (other than a sale, exchange or transfer to one or more subsidiaries of the Company).